-Tore and and 5 other members needed to come up with a name for their new Region.
-The Long Beach Grand Prix had started in 1975 as a Formula 5000 race on the streets of downtown Long Beach, so the Grand Prix Region was selected as the new name.
+Tore Johnson and and 5 other members needed to come up with a name for their new Region.
+The Long Beach Grand Prix had started in 1975 as a Formula 500 race on the streets of downtown Long Beach, so the Grand Prix Region was selected as the new name.

-Tore petition to PCNA to start an expansion Region, but was denied because the minimum number for membership was not met.
-Tore began his campaign to recruit new member.
+Tore petitioned Porsche Club of America (PCA) to start an expansion Region, but was denied because the minimum number for membership was not met.
+Tore began his campaign to recruit new members.
 He wanted members that would be active in the club so he was very selective.
 He had to convince new perspective members that this was the right thing to do, and that they would enjoy this club better.
 Eventually the numbers for a new region was met.

 The First President of the Grand Prix Region was Tore Johnson in 1980, but in an Acting capacity, as the Region’s Charter spearheaded by Tore, was still pending.
 Peter Luelsdorf became the first President under the new Grand Prix Region Charter sign on February 7, 1981 and served for two years 1981-82.

-The club did a lot of Rallyes.
-Ron Ramage was good at putting together rally’s.
+Rally Events — The new club did a lot of Rallies as Ron Ramage was good at putting them together.

-Michael Dolphin started the Morning breakfast club meetings in Redondo Beach?.
+Breakfast Club Meetings — Michael Dolphin started the Morning Breakfast Club Meetings in Redondo Beach.

-After the club attendance started to fall, the membership turned the club over to Skip Carter, who had previously been a member and president of the San Diego Region.
+New President — When club attendance started to fall, the membership asked member Skip Carter to be President.
+Skip had previously been a member and president of the San Diego Region.